 Bristle Tailed Filefish are usually quite shy and peaceful; but can be aggressive to similar species or family members.
 They search for food by swimming around coral and rock formations and amongst seagrass.

 Bristle Tailed Filefish are hardy and need moderate care.
 They have a reputation for being an excellent aquarium fish and can help in the removal of pest species.

 They are native to East Indian Ocean & Central/West Pacific, including Indonesia, Japan, and Australia

 Tank Recommendations for Bristle Tailed Filefish

 Their natural habitat is around reefs and patches of rubble in shallow waters.
-Specimens are often found in weedy or seagrass patches and muddy/sandy areas at a depth of around 3 metres.
+Specimens are often found in weedy or seagrass patches and muddy/sandy areas at a depth or around 3 metres.

-The smallest tank size of 30 gallons (114 litres) is advised.
+A smallest take size of 30 gallons (114 litres) is advised.
 Avoid keeping small invertebrates which may get eaten.

 Bristle Tailed Filefish are reef safe with caution.
 There are reports of them pecking rocks, coral, and polyps, although often they do not eat them.
 It may be more suitable to house them in a Fish Only With Live Rock (FOWLR) aquarium.

 A suitable aquarium should contain sand or crushed coral substrate, live rock, weedy or seagrass areas and plenty of hiding places.